IBS can be caused by anxiety. And anxiety is currently being heightened by what’s on the news and social media everywhere.

 Food for thought

 It was the story of a man who was out to avenge his wife’s murder by a primitive tribe in the Amazonian forest.
+They were going to pay.

-So he and his associates set out to destroy their natural state of joy and happiness and make life hell for them.
+He and his associates set out to destroy their natural state of joy and happiness and make life hell for them.

-This is what he did:
+This is what he did to undermine their society:

-Finally he installed a machine where bubbles of air went slowly up a tube.
+Then he installed a machine where bubbles of air went slowly up a tube.

 Instead of exchanging thoughts, songs, congratulations or wisdom, everyone sat in front of the machine and watched it for hours, mesmerized by the bubbles.